KetrinZireael/animate-counter/README.md

 # Animate Counter

-The spinner animation is enabled when scrolling through a section.
+The caunter animation is enabled when scrolling through a section.